Term Life Insurance

 Even though term life insurance is considered to be a “basic” form of coverage, there are many different types of term life insurance policies.
 These include the following:

-• Increasing Term – With an increasing term life insurance policy, the amount of death benefit coverage will rise over time.
-The amount of the premium, however, will oftentimes stay the same throughout the life of the policy.
+• Increasing Term – With an increasing term life insurance policy, the death benefit will increase over time.
+The premium amount, however, will often remain the same throughout the policy’s term.

 How Much Does Term Life Insurance Coverage Cost